usutradhar/quantify-infrastructure/README.md

 - **`DD_df_ssp2_clean`**: Data dictionary for **`df_ssp2_clean.csv`**

-## To rub the analysis in local machines:
+## To run the analysis in local machines:

 ### Prerequisites
 Before running the scripts, make sure to have the following installed:
 - Python (version 3.12)
-- Required libraries (listed in QIEnvBkp.txt)
+- Required libraries (listed in env_requirements.txt, also provided as environment.yml)

+### Run the model
-- To run the environemnt with all dependencies
+- To run the environemnt with all dependencies inside conda
+- Download the projectQI folder
+- Navigate to the `scripts/`
+- Open the teminal/ command prompt for conda
     ```bash
-    install mamba create --name projectQI --file env_requirements.txt
-    mamba active projectQI
-Import packages to your environment and create conda environment
     conda env create -f environment.yml
-See imported packages: conda list

-Activate the environment to export: conda activate <env_name>
-### Running the Scripts
+    conda active projectQI
+    ```
+- Installing the envirnment take some time (10-15 minutes)
-1. To run the project, make sure the projectQI environment is activated.
+- To run the project, make sure the projectQI environment is activated.
 Inside the environment, run
    ```bash
    main.py  # to get future per capita RBUV and RL values for SSP1, SSP2 and SSP3 scenarios
    ```
 It takes ~45 minutes to run three scerarios for RBUV and RL.

-2. To generate the figures and compare analysis results, Navigate to the `scripts/plots_stats` folder
+### Generate the figures and compare analysis results
+- Navigate to the `scripts/plots_stats` folder

    ```bash
    perCapInfra_stats_clean.ipynb